Our farm is 10 acres of rich, "flattish" land with lazy slopes allowing good drainage.

 IV Farm Fertility/Yield

 Foundation Farm’s soil is peerless in the area and well documented.
 High production yields are attained utilizing 60 permanent beds totaling 24,000 cultivated square feet (1/2 acre).
-FF has produced the equivalent of $100,000 per cultivated acre from 2007 to 2012, in uneven and demanding weather conditions.
+FF has steadily progressed to the equivalent of $130,000 per cultivated acre from 2007 to 2014, in uneven and demanding weather conditions.
 FF grows a full spectrum of vegetables and herbs (appendix).

 Farm Set-Up: the farm is an on-going, efficient operation with all components to allow a 4-season production.
 The new owner will save a significant amount of money and time for not having to set up the farm systems in place (appendix: set up costs).